IsmailBenotmane/Merlin/README.md

 ## Running the System

-Place your PDF documents in `./Documents` and launch:
+PDF documents are available in the HEC Intranet.
+Place them in `./Documents` and launch:

 ```bash
 python rag_system.py